SoftwareAG/c8y-docs/content/users-guide/getting-started-bundle/knowledge-hub.md

 ### Communication

-At the bottom of the list in the **Knowledge Hub** dialog, you can find several options to get in contact with us as required:
+At the bottom of the list in the **Knowledge Hub** dialog, you can find several options to get in contact with us as required, for instance:

 * **Have a question or idea** - Provide feedback via email or send us product ideas or feature requests
-* **IoT QuickStart consulting services** - Quickly define your business goals and increase your IoT knowledge
 * **Book a demo** - Book a product demo
 * **UPGRADE Cumulocity IoT** - View pricing and purchase Cumulocity IoT

+These options may vary from time to time.